1Doomdie1/Tines-CLI/README.md

 ### Find out more.
 At any point you can use the `--help` flag and get information on what commands/args/options you have access to, so don't hesitate to use it.

-### Current capabilities
-For now the project can perform basic tenant level commands.
-Here is a list of the available commands

-- tines tenant add
-- tines tenant info
-- tines tenant list
-- tines tenant delete
-- tines tenant checkout

 ## Upcoming Updates